JOMI logo

 Natural History

 The most common type of IH is the indirect variant, which develops as a result of failure of closure of the PV.
 In normal development, the PV closes between the 25th and 35th week of gestation, which explains the increased incidence of these IHs in the premature infant.
 This closure occurs in 2 stages and is usually complete closer to the 35th week.7 This region can allow fluid or abdominal contents to herniate, passing through the spermatic cord in the case of an indirect IH.
-The PV typically closes on the left side earlier in development than it does on the right.7 This phenomenon would explain the discovery of the right ovary in the present case within the hernia sac.
+The PV typically closes on the left side earlier in development than it does on the right in the male patient.7 This phenomenon would explain why a right inguinal hernia is more frequent than the left in male patients.
+In the female patients there is no preponderance of either side.
 If left untreated, the contents of the hernia can become strangulated, ischemic, and potentially necrotic.
+This becomes important when the ovary is incarcerated and can be mistaken for a lymph node.
 Prompt surgical correction is necessary to prevent this occurrence.

 Options for Treatment